synereo/blog.synereo.com/_posts/2015-04-15-livelygig-synereo.markdown

 invitation from the Synereo team to post on their blog.
 Let me tell you a bit more about LivelyGig, how we came to learn about Synereo, and how we look forward to working collaboratively with Synereo.

+[(Join us today, Wednesday 21:00 BST, in the Synereo Community Hangout to speak with Ed and the team about the collaboration.)](https://plus.google.com/u/0/b/109002904706315055045/events/c9oi6biisaghei9dt950p0imfsg)

 LivelyGig is an early-stage startup, and one of our driving motivations is to provide for better social interaction between the